DataDog/documentation/content/en/logs/guide/docker-logs-collection-troubleshooting-guide.md

 kind: documentation
 ---

-There are a number of common issues that can get in the way when sending new container logs to Datadog via the Container Agent or a locally installed Host Agent.
+There are a number of common issues that can get in the way when sending new container logs to Datadog with the Container Agent or with a locally installed Host Agent.
 If you experience issues sending new logs to Datadog, this list helps you troubleshoot.
-If you continue to have trouble, [ email us ][1] for further assistance.
+If you continue to have trouble, [contact our support team][1] for further assistance.

 ## Logging isn't enabled
 {{< tabs >}} {{% tab "Container Installation" %}}
-Check if log collection has been enabled `DD_LOGS_ENABLED=true`.
+Check if the log collection is enabled `DD_LOGS_ENABLED=true`.
 {{% /tab %}} {{% tab "Host Installation" %}}
-Check if log collection has been enabled with `logs_enabled: true` in the `datadog.yaml` file.
+Check if the log collection is enabled `logs_enabled: true` in the `datadog.yaml` file.
 {{% /tab %}} {{< /tabs >}}
 ## Unable to connect to Docker socket